daverosoff/PreTeXtual/README.md

 #### Troubleshooting

-As mentioned elsewhere, this system is still experimental.
+As mentioned elsewhere, this system is still experimental, although it has been tested to some extent.
 If you run into problems or things don't work as expected, you will probably need to get some help, but one thing to try first is to use the Sublime Text console to see what's going on.
 Enable the console with `View/Show Console` from the Sublime Text menu.
 A new pane will appear that updates you in real time on what Sublime Text is doing.
 In particular, if PreTeXtual is throwing errors that the author hasn't anticipated, you will see the error messages in the console.
 These messages will be helpful in debugging your situation.

 You can dismiss the console by putting the cursor in it and hitting
 <kbd>Esc</kbd>, or by using `View/Hide Console`.